RobertTalbert/calculus/210-learningobjectives-revised.md

 **Group L: I can calculate, use, and explain the concept of limits.**

-- L.1*: I can evaluate the limit (including one-sided and infinite limits) of a function at a point using graphical, numerical, or algebraic methods or explain why a limit fails to exist.
+- L.1*: I can evaluate the limit (including one-sided and infinite limits) of a function at a point using graphical, numerical, or algebraic methoDC or explain why a limit fails to exist.
 - L.2: I can determine where a function is and is not continuous and explain my reasoning using limits.
 - L.3: I can identify limits in indeterminate form and apply L'Hopital's Rule to evaluate them.